So Much More Than the Girl in Hitler’s Tub

 Suddenly Man Ray kind of rose up through the floor at the top of the circular staircase.
 He looked like a bull with an extraordinary torso and very dark eyebrows and dark hair.
 I said, ‘My name is Lee Miller, and I’m your new student.’
 Man said, ‘I don’t have students.’ and he was leaving for Biarritz the next day.
 And I said, ‘So am I.’

 Having been given no real choice in the matter, Man Ray took her on and she spent 4 years alongside him, She became his lover and arguably his greatest muse.
-If she wasn’t his greatest muse, she quickly became an accomplished artist.
 It’s said that many of Ray’s commercial photos of this time were actually taken by Miller.
 Together they discovered Solarization, a technique which would become foundational in image processing and later, one of Photoshop’s most used filters.

 Given all of that, the word “muse” seems pretty dismissive of her contributions, she was more his equal than any of his other partners.
 And the art world of France was a far cry from the modeling world of America so she also found herself the subject of many of Man Ray’s works.